syncfusion-content/windowsforms-docs/WindowsForms/Maps/Bubbles.md

 ![](Bubbles_images/Bubbles_img1.png)

-## RangeColorMapping
+## Range color mapping

-Range color mapping is one of the feature used to differentiate the bubble fill, based on its under-bound value and color ranges.
+Range color mapping is one of the features used to differentiate the bubble fill based on its under-bound value and color ranges.
 It contains the following properties: